What is the Code of Conduct for Health and Social Care?

 Standard 6: Strive to improve the quality of healthcare, care and support through continuing professional development.

-This standard highlights the need for ongoing learning to enhance healthcare skills.
+This standard features the need for ongoing learning to enhance healthcare skills.
 Healthcare professionals must keep their knowledge current.

 Continuous professional development ensures that patient care meets the newest evidence and highest standards.